Electric Vehicle Lab

 1. Battery Technology

 Battery technology is at the heart of electric vehicles, contributing to nearly 50% of their total cost.
 Understanding charging, discharging, battery management systems (BMS), and overall performance is critical to EV development.
-The lab offers two specialized subsystems for battery research:
+The EV lab setup offers two specialized subsystems for battery research:

 A. Battery Cycler with Data Analytics (BCDA)